-Breakout star Leila Mottley will read from her new novel Nightcrawling, along with another celebrated writer to be determined, followed by an on-stage conversation with acclaimed ABC-13 News journalist Melanie Lawson.
+Booker Prize nominee and breakout star Leila Mottley will read from her new novel Nightcrawling, followed by an on-stage conversation with acclaimed ABC-13 News journalist Melanie Lawson.
 The evening will conclude with a book sale and signing.

 LEILA MOTTLEY is “a bold new voice in fiction” and a New York Times Writer to Watch (Associated Press).
 Her debut novel Nightcrawling is “a soul-searching portrait of survival and hope” (Oprah Winfrey) which she published at the age of 19.
 Named an Oprah’s Book Club Pick and a “Best Book of the Summer” by The Millions, LitHub, Stylist, and Elle, Nightcrawling tells the story of a young Black woman who falls victim to a sexual abuse scandal within the Oakland Police Department.
 Kiese Laymon calls the novel “the most compelling book written by an American teenager in my lifetime” and Ron Charles in The Washington Post writes, “Nightcrawling really is a powerful, poignant story worth your attention….My god – that voice.
 It’s sometimes too painful to keep reading, but always too urgent to stop.”